 Short pins are best for very small projects or attaching appliqués, sequins, or trims.
 They are even called applique pins sometimes.

 You can use them to position and hold appliques in place.
 Their short length is great for close pinning of small appliques.
-They are small but secure the layers well and tough enough to go through the appliqué, the stabilizer and the fabric.
+They are small but secure the layers well and are tough enough to go through the appliqué, the stabilizer, and the fabric.

 But basically, any project where you need pins very close together and long pins may overlap awkwardly is a good one for short pins.